daanknoors/synthetic_data_generation/examples/data/README.md

 We make the following distinction:
 - original data: input to synthesizers
 - synthetic data: output of synthesizers
+- thesaurus: tables used to convert column values

 # Data sources